 Samuel McCoy, with his musical, vocal, and theatrical background, brings to the world of opera conducting a unique perspective rarely found among conductors of his generation.
 His performances are noted for their vocal sensitivity, lyrical sweep, and dramatic detail.

 Samuel is quickly developing a reputation for his work in contemporary opera.
-He recently served as the Assistant Conductor for David T. Little’s DOG DAYS and Du Yun’s ANGEL’S BONE for the 2016 PROTOTYPE Festival in New York.
+He recently served as Assistant Conductor & Chorus Master for Utah Opera’s May 2023 production of Mason Bates’ The (R)evolution of Steve Jobs.
+In June 2022, he led Robert Paterson’s one-act The Companion at the 2022 Mostly Modern Festival.
+Samuel led the world premiere of Kamala Sankaram’s Looking at You at HERE Arts in September 2019.
+He made his debut with LA Opera as Conductor for Sankaram’s Thumbprint in June 2017.
+He also served as the Assistant Conductor for the New York premiere of Missy Mazzoli’s Breaking the Waves for the 2017 PROTOTYPE Festival in New York.
+In 2016, Samuel served as the Assistant Conductor for Jonathan Dove’s Flight at the Juilliard School, as well as the Assistant Conductor for David T. Little’s Dog Days and Du Yun’s Pulitzer Prize winning Angel’s Bone, both for the 2016 PROTOTYPE Festival.
 In 2015, Samuel conducted D.J.
-Sparr’s APPROACHING ALI with North Carolina Opera, Gary Fagin’s A DISTANT LOVE with Chelsea Opera, and Thomas Pasatieri’s THE HOTEL CASABLANCA for Hunter College Opera Theater.
-He also served as Assistant Conductor for the 2015 tour of Little’s DOG DAYS to L.A.
+Sparr’s Approaching Ali with North Carolina Opera, Gary Fagin’s A Distant Love with Chelsea Opera, and Thomas Pasatieri’s The Hotel Casablanca for Hunter College Opera Theater.
+He also served as Assistant Conductor for the 2015 tour of Little’s Dog Days to L.A.
 Opera and Fort Worth Opera in a co-production with Beth Morrison Projects.
-Samuel served as Assistant Conductor for the 2014 world premiere of Kamala Sankaram’s THUMBPRINT and the 2013 world stage premiere of Mohammed Fairouz’s SUMEIDA’S SONG, both with the PROTOTYPE Festival.
-During the 2013-2014 Season, Samuel served as Guest Conductor for Chelsea Opera’s production of LA PIZZA CON FUNGHIby Seymour Barab, and Assistant Conductor for the New York premiere of WINNERS from the opera Ballymore by Richard Wargo.
-He also served as Assistant Conductor for the world premiere of Matthew Harris’s THE MARK OF CAIN with Chelsea Opera.
-Upcoming contemporary opera engagements include his debut with LA Opera as Conductor for Kamala Sankaram’s THUMBPRINT in 2017.
+Samuel served as Assistant Conductor for the 2014 world premiere of Sankaram’s Thumbprint and the 2013 world stage premiere of Mohammed Fairouz’s Sumeida’s Song, both with the PROTOTYPE Festival.
+During the 2013-2014 Season, Samuel served as Guest Conductor for Chelsea Opera’s production of La pizza con funghi by Seymour Barab, and Assistant Conductor for the New York premiere of “Winners” from the opera Ballymore by Richard Wargo.
+He also served as Assistant Conductor for the world premiere of Matthew Harris’s The Mark of Cain with Chelsea Opera.

-In addition to his work in opera, Samuel has worked with several orchestras, including the Chamber Philharmonic of Catalonia, the Bohuslav Martinu Philharmonic, the Oklahoma City Philharmonic, Mannes American Composers Ensemble, the UCLA Philharmonia, the Ithaca College Chamber Orchestra, the Cornell Chamber Orchestra, and the Oklahoma City University Orchestra.
+In addition to his work in opera, Samuel has worked with several orchestras, including members of the Refugee Orchestra Project, the Chamber Philharmonic of Catalonia, the Bohuslav Martinu Philharmonic, the Oklahoma City Philharmonic, Mannes American Composers Ensemble (MACE), the UCLA Philharmonia, the Ithaca College Chamber Orchestra, the Cornell Chamber Orchestra, and the Oklahoma City University Orchestra.